LBALab/lba2remake/doc/art_workflow.md

 # Art workflow

+In case you're new to this project, welcome!

-These instructions describes the art workflow.
-It will explain how to properly create art assets, provide some technical details for how and why we do things, and describe best practices.
+These instructions describe the art workflow.
+They will explain how to properly create art assets, provide some technical details for how and why we do things, and describe best practices.

 ## Artistic goal